How to APPLY

 About IN LSAMP

 Mr. Lloyd was selected as an IN LSAMP Scholar in 2017.
 Currently, he is seeking a BS degree in biology with a minor in chemistry.
-As a LSAMP scholar, he has worked with Dr. Sammelson where he researches areas of scientific methodology and the synthesis of potential applications in medicinal or bioorganic chemistry.
+He is working in Dr. Sammelson's lab where he researches areas of scientific methodology and the synthesis of potential applications in medicinal or bioorganic chemistry.
 His specific research project focuses on synthesizing new antibacterial derivatives to be tested for medicinal use.
 When he graduates, he hopes to attend medical school.

 Jazmin was selected as an IN-LSAMP scholar in 2017.
-She is currently seeking a Bachelor of Science degree in Biology with a concentration in Microbiology.
-She has been participating in research under her mentor and principal investigator Dr. Douglas Bernstein since spring 2018.
-She has been working with Dr. Bernstein in investigating the role of pseudouridylation, an RNA modification mechanism, and its effect on RNA function and translation.
+Currently, she is seeking a BS in Biology with a concentration in Microbiology.
+She has been participating in research with Dr. Douglas Bernstein since spring 2018 investigating the role of pseudouridylation, an RNA modification mechanism, and its effect on RNA function and translation.
 She is currently involved in the Black Student Association, a member of the National Society for Leadership and Success, Be Thou Made Whole (a Women’s Christian organization) and has volunteered at Muncie’s Animal Shelter and Ball State University’s Cardinal Kitchen.
-Her future plans involve enrolling in a graduate school program to study Biology with a focus on Immunology and working in an industrial setting.
+After graduation, she plans to enroll in a graduate program to study Biology with a focus on Immunology and work in an industrial setting.

 Professional Chemistry, 2019

 Mr. Rodriguez was selected as an IN LSAMP scholar in 2018.
 Currently, Mr. Rodriguez is pursuing a BA degree in professional chemistry with a minor in Spanish.
-As a LSAMP scholar, Mr. Rodriguez currently works under Dr. Albiniak on producing oxypyridinium-salts to use as a transfer reagent to create new, mild benzyl ethers.
-Mr. Rodriguez is involved in SAACS club, which helps grow the presence of the chemistry field at Ball State as well as the Muncie community.
-Mr. Rodriguez volunteered in activities organized by the committee, for example he volunteered in Science day at Ball Gymnasium.
-After Mr. Rodriguez graduates from Ball State University, he hopes to be accepted into a doctorate program for chemistry.
+Mr. Rodriguez currently works in Dr. Albiniak's lab on producing oxypyridinium-salts to use as a transfer reagent to create new, mild benzyl ethers.
+He is involved in SAACS club, which helps grow the presence of the chemistry field at Ball State as well as the Muncie community and has volunteered in activities organized by the committee, such as Science day at Ball Gymnasium.
+After graduation, he hopes to be accepted into a doctorate program for chemistry.
 After achieving a doctorate degree, he plans to pursue post-doctoral work and become a professor in chemistry.

 Biochemistry; Biology, 2019

-Miss Walker was selected as an LSAMP Mentee in 2017.
-Currently, she is seeking a degree in Chemistry with a concentration in Biochemistry with a Biology Minor.
-Miss Walker does research as a LSAMP scholar, working with polymer synthesis and instrumentation in Dr. Cori Jenkins laboratory.
-Apart from LSAMP, Ms. Walker is a member of the Ball State University Chapter of the National Society of Leadership and Scholars (NSLS).
+Miss Walker was selected as an LSAMP Scholar in 2017.
+Currently, she is seeking a BS in Chemistry with a concentration in Biochemistry with a Biology Minor.
+She works in Dr. Cori Jenkins' lab with polymer synthesis and instrumentation.
+Ms. Walker is a member of the National Society of Leadership and Scholars (NSLS).
 As an active member of this society she participates in community outreach within the Muncie community.
-Miss Walker also participates in the Ball State University PhD Pathways program, with the goals of preparing undergraduates for graduate school and making it possible for them to attain a doctoral degree.
-Upon graduating, Miss Walker hopes to further her education in a graduate program center around genetic studies or cancer research; with the goal of obtaining a doctoral degree in either field.
+Miss Walker also participates in the PhD Pathways program, with the goals of preparing undergraduates for graduate school and making it possible for them to attain a doctoral degree.
+After graduation, she hopes to further her education in a graduate program center around genetic studies or cancer research; with the goal of obtaining a doctoral degree in either field.

 Cooper Physical Science 409J